Specification

 Introduction

 This document describes the TypeSchema specification.
 TypeSchema is a JSON format to model data structures.
-It abstracts OOP concepts into a simple and deterministic JSON format which can be turned into code for many different target languages.
-The main use case of TypeSchema is to describe a data model, it is not designed to validate JSON structures.
-A data model described in TypeSchema can be used as single source of truth which can be reused in many different environments.
+It abstracts common OOP concepts like inheritance, polymorphism and generics into a simple and deterministic JSON format which can be transformed into code for many different programming languages.
+The main use case of TypeSchema is to describe data models, it is not designed to validate JSON structures.
+A data model described in TypeSchema can be used as single source of truth, which can be used across many different environments.

 {